 For a number of years, the case remained cold and no new suspects were brought to the table.
 In 2013, however, 32 years after the murder, Georgia was back in the media when investigators announced that they finally had a new lead.
 Investigators had been reviewing the case when they came across a photograph of a cross necklace that Georgia was wearing when her body was discovered.

 At the time of the initial investigation, a family friend of the Crews family told investigators that the necklace belonged to Georgia.
-Upon re-investigation, however, Georgia’s family contended that the necklace didn’t belong to Georgia; she often worse a small gold pendant that her grandmother had purchased her for Christmas.
+Upon re-investigation, however, Georgia’s family contended that the necklace didn’t belong to Georgia; she often wore a small gold pendant that her grandmother had purchased her for Christmas.
 This necklace appeared to be a handmade from motorcycle parts.
 Linda believes that this necklace is key in identifying Georgia’s killer.

 17 years have passed and the murder of Georgia still remains unsolved.
 Investigators investigated dozens of people over the years yet not one person saw anything amiss.
 In a town of approximately 400 people, that in itself is quite unusual.
 One would assume that if there were an outside vehicle or a new face in their quaint town then surely somebody would notice.
 This has led some to believe that the murder was perpetrated by one of their own.
 Was there a child killer in their midst that was a friendly face to Georgia?
 “Someone saw something about this little girl.
 Somebody knows what happened to this little girl,” said Detective Robert Jaymes.